mediapills/cloud-custodian/docs/source/gcp/examples/dns-managed-zone.rst

 Custodian can check if DNSSEC is disabled in DNS Managed Zones.

-Details about all available DNS resources are available at the :ref:`gcp_dns` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 .. code-block:: yaml